 How They Did: Vicksburg’s college football players

-A weekly recap of performances by college football players from Vicksburg-area high schools:
+A weekly recap of the performances of college football players from Vicksburg-area high schools.

-• Tulane linebacker Nick Anderson (Vicksburg High) had eight total tackles and one quarterback hurry in a 24-9 win over East Carolina.
+• Tulane linebacker Nick Anderson (Vicksburg High) had one solo tackle in a 29-21 loss to Temple.

 • South Alabama offensive lineman Braden Moody (Warren Central) saw the first playing time of his college career in a 37-27 loss to Louisiana-Lafayette.

 • Southeast Missouri State defensive lineman Josh Price (St. Aloysius) had two solo tackles and one forced fumble in a 26-12 win over Eastern Illinois.